pbustamante/pbustamante.github.com/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 This is a blog related to software development, from now on know as Code.
-This blog compiles what I have found useful as a full time developer and reflects my opinions on the matter, therefore consider that every post will be my opinion and experience on the subject at hand.
+It compiles what I have found useful as a full time developer and reflects my points of view on the matter, therefore consider that every post will be my opinion and experience on the subject at hand.